How To Start A Food Catering Truck Business

 For example, if you only plan on reselling snacks, soft drinks, and sandwiches which have been purchased from a wholesale distributor pre-packaged (and thus require no actual cooking), then you may only need a permit from your state Department of Agriculture to open your business.

-On the other hand, if you will be producing food from raw ingredients, the requirements will be considerably more complex.
+On the other hand, if you’ll be making food from raw ingredients, then the requirements will be considerably more complex.

-Most important is to realize that every state (and even every city) may have different permit and licensing requirements.
-If you think you found the perfect deal on items for your business on eBay, make sure the Health Department is on the same page first.
-Buying something from out of state may not meet the requirements of your location.
-You could be making a very expensive mistake if your plans aren't pre-approved.
+• Every state (and even every city) may have different permit and licensing requirements.
+If you think you found the perfect deal on items for your business on eBay, just make sure the Health Department is on the same page as you… first!

 See how to plan a menu for a food catering truck.